chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/08-Iterators-And-Generators.md

 ### Collection Iterators

 ECMAScript 6 has three types of collection objects: arrays, maps, and sets.
-All three have the following built-in iterators to help you navigate their content:
+All three have the <u>following built-in iterators to help you navigate their content:</u>

 * `entries()` - Returns an iterator whose values are a key-value pair
 * `values()` - Returns an iterator whose values are the values of the collection